 Doritos is a famous brand that’s well known for its delicious tortilla chips that work as a fantastic snack or something to munch on during those long car rides.
 We’re pretty sure that most of our readers are already familiar with the tasty chips that are manufactured by Frito Lay, which is a subsidiary of PepsiCo.
 The mouthwatering Doritos chips are packed full of flavor and have been around for decades.
 They first came around in 1960 and have been widely popular since then.

-Although many people are already familiar with the tasty chips and packaging, how these chips first came around are less well known to the public.
-The brand’s iconic packaging is what makes them so widely recognizable and is a huge part of their advertising and branding.
+Although many people are already familiar with the tasty chips and packaging, how these chips first came around is less well-known to the public.
+The brand’s iconic packaging is what makes it so widely recognizable and is a huge part of its advertising and branding.
 The brand first came alive at Disneyland and their branding was quick to follow once the company was on its feet.

 Let’s take a look at the history of this famous and iconic logo and how it all began at Disneyland.

 The very first Doritos logo was created in 1964 and although different than the logo we know now, it still carried some elements to today’s logo.
 This logo was fun and creative, using a geometric banner with rectangles that were appearing to jump.
 The font was a fancy serif typeface.
 The logo was colorful, using yellow and red for the banner and letters.
 The main focus was on the company name while the logo was still creative and fun.

 1973 – 1979: A Change

 As the business started to pick up more traction in the 70s they decided to create better contrast.
 They thought that changing up the color was a much-needed redesign element that would give the logo a new look while still keeping the same idea as the first.
 The text was still very similar to the first logo, but the colors were now changed to brown, yellow, and orange.
 The letters, although the same in font and style, were now a dark brown.